-When planning a guest visit, please contact your section coordinator as early as possible in the process.
+The guest procedure must always be followed, regardless of the type of guest you are inviting.
+Please contact your section coordinator as early as possible in the process.

-If the guest is from China, Iran or Russia, please contact Karina Rysholt Christensen immediately for a risk assessment, which must be done before an interview is arranged and an invitation letter is issued.
-The person's CV and list of publications should be sent to Karina, once the background screening is approved, the process can continue.
+If the guest is from China, Iran or Russia, you must contact Karina immediately.
+A risk assessment must be completed before an interview can be arranged and an invitation letter issued.
+The guest’s CV and list of publications must be sent to Karina, and the process can only continue once the background screening has been approved.

-If the section manager approves the English level, the following things should be filled and signed:
+If the section head approves the guest’s English proficiency, the following documents must be completed and signed:

 A trainee from a non-European Union (EU) country, or a non-European Economic Area (EEA) country must have a work- and residence permit for AGRO.
 This is extremely important, and it may impose fatal consequences on AU, if we do not comply with this.
 Tourist Schengen visa for other EU countries is not sufficient, and it is also not enough to be enrolled in another EU country.
 The trainee must have a work permit for AGRO in order to work and stay at our department.